 Pursuant to the DFSA, no enterprise or institution established in the Netherlands may pursue the business of a bank unless it has obtained a banking license from DNB.
 NWB Bank holds a Dutch banking license pursuant to Article 2:11 in conjunction with Article 2:13 of the DFSA to perform banking services in the Netherlands such as granting credits.
-Therefore NWB Bank is subject to supervision by DNB and must comply with the rules regarding prudential supervision as set out in this section.
 NWB Bank may also provide investment services under its banking license.